Knight Architects has won a contract to design a replacement bridge over the River Eamont in the village of Pooley Bridge, the Lake District

 Gross internal floor area 45m length, single carriageway

-Form of contract and/or procurement Design & Build
+Form of contract and/or procurement Design and Build